Which of the following best describes the induced fit model of en... | Study Prep in Pearson+

 A

-The substrate must fit perfectly into a rigid, pre-formed active site of the enzyme.
+The substrate must have a perfect complementary shape to the enzyme's active site before binding.

 B